neb0123/C19_VaccineDistribution/README.md

 **4.** Voronoi death density diagram:

-Assumption: People die in the hospital closest to their house.
+*Assumption*: People die in the hospital closest to their house.

-Idea: Create the Voronoi diagram with hospitals as seeds.
+*Idea*: Create the Voronoi diagram with hospitals as seeds.
 Then spread number of deaths out evenly in this space.

 **5.** Cluster regions based on regional metrics [Paper](/Papers/shsconf_cyhf2015_01004.pdf)